Beside the Mountain

 Pan of almond butter protein bars cut and stacked.

-No bake high protein bars on platter.
+No bake almond butter protein bars with chocolate on top on platter.

 Danika Vanderpyl

-5 from 2 votes
+5 from 6 votes

 Print Recipe Pin Recipe